DougAnderson444/peerpiper.io/README.md

 # PeerPiper.io

-PeerPiper is mecentralizing the internet.
+This is the website repo for PeerPiper.io, where we are is mecentralizing the internet.

-## How we do it
+## Nextjs

-It all starts with a little self sovreign identity, sprinkle in a little peer-to-peer data sharing, layer on some helpful apps, and voila!
-An internet centralized around YOU.
+This projetc uses Nextjs and Zeit Now because it's ultra easy for development and one-click deployment to zeit.co

-## Deployed with Dat
+## Design considerations

-Everyone is talking about IPFS, but I really like Dat.
-Because the Dat URL doesn't change when you update the content like IPFS.
+For the app proof of concept, we wanted frictionless signup and easy sharing, all done in the browser.